 - Eccrine glands are present all over your body.
 They secrete fluid not only in response to heat and humidity, but also to stress, anger, nervousness, sexual excitement, or certain foods.
 This fluid is composed of mainly water and salt, and is virtually odorless.

 - The apocrine glands are located in areas where you grow the most hair, like your armpits and groin.
 The fluid secreted from these glands consists of protein, lipid, carbohydrate, and ammonium.
 Bacteria that are normally present in these areas break down the protein and fats in our sweat and turn them into acids, thereby releasing stinky chemicals.9

 - Maintain high levels of personal hygiene by taking frequent showers using a scrubber or loofah, along with an antibacterial soap.

 - Wear clean clothes and make sure they are washed well to get rid of the odor.
 Never wear unwashed clothes.

 - Use clinical- or industrial-strength deodorants and antiperspirants.

 1. Sage (Salvia Officinalis)

-To create a body wash, brew some sage tea.
-Sage tea helps excessive sweating (steep 2 teaspoons of dried sage in 1/4 litre of hot water for 5 minutes).
+- Body Wash: Brew some sage tea.
+Steep 2 teaspoons of dried sage in 1/4 liters of hot water for 5 minutes.
 You can then use the sage tea externally as a body wash.
-Apply to underarms in the shower--avoid using the body wash on your face or genitals.
+It helps reduce excessive sweating.
+Apply to underarms in the shower —avoid using the body wash on your face or genitals.